 National Board Members

-Laura founded the Friends of Carrollton GreenBelt in 2011 and current Chair of the Friends of Carrollton GreenBelt, a non-profit created to construct a 16-mile concrete, recreational, circular trail within the City of Carrollton, Georgia.
+Laura founded the Friends of Carrollton GreenBelt in 2011 and currently serves as Chair.
+The GreenBelt has finished constructing 9 miles of what will be a 16 mile concrete, recreational, circular trail within the City of Carrollton, Georgia.
 She previously worked for A.D.A.M.
 Software in Atlanta, for McMahon Publishing as a Managing Editor in New York City, and for Vermont Bicycle Touring as a European Guide in Holland, Italy, France, and Spain.
-Graduated Phi Beta Kappa from the University of North Carolina at Chapel Hill in 1994.
-Currently serving as a board member for the PATH Foundation in Atlanta, which has built over 200 miles of recreational trails throughout the southeast, and for the Tanner Medical Foundation in Carrollton.
+Laura graduated Phi Beta Kappa from the University of North Carolina at Chapel Hill in 1994.
+She serves as a board member for the PATH Foundation in Atlanta, which has built over 200 miles of recreational trails throughout the southeast, and for the Tanner Medical Foundation in Carrollton.
 Laura serves as Manager of Lakeview Farms LLC, and resides there on 79 acres within the city of Carrollton with her husband and 3 daughters.

 Roy Richards, Jr. is the Chairman of Southwire Company, one of North America's largest producers of electrical power cable.
 He has served as past President of the International Cablemakers Federation, past Chair of the Georgia Chamber of Commerce, and was elected Georgia's Most Respected CEO in 1999 by readers of Georgia Trend Magazine.
 He is an active fly fisherman, downhill skier, and reader, and currently resides with his family in Charleston, South Carolina.

 Will Rogers is the president and CEO of The Trust for Public Land.
 He has been with the organization since 1991, first as the director of California, Hawaii, and Nevada operations and as CEO beginning in 1998.